Microbudget slasher series goes back to its roots with a callback to the mid-1980s original

 The real first thing I noticed is the epic collection of big-box videocassettes in the video store being examined by a teen named Dax, who’s hanging out in the horror section and pulls out a video copy of the original Truth or Dare.
 Retro VHS aficionados will want to grab a cold shower immediately following and invest in a new pause button on the remote.
-Dax then gets yelled at by his mother who is working the register for picking up such trash and then, in a flashback that apparently appeared in the original Truth or Dare (I assume), is chainsawed in the head by a guy in a mask as he drives by.
+Dax then gets yelled at by his mother who is working the register for picking up such trash and then, in a flashback that appeared in the original Truth or Dare (I assume), is chainsawed in the head by a guy in a mask as he drives by.
 The guy in the mask must have just got the car aligned.

 The flashback provided by co-directors Tim Ritter and Scott Tepperman in the opening credits is appreciated, but they didn’t do enough of it early enough in the flick so that people like yours truly knew the backstory.
 I didn’t learn the name of the killer from the first flick, Mike Strauber, until about 3/4s of the way through the movie, but it wasn’t a stunning revelation or mystery and could have just been stated at the start.
-Same thing with the revelation that Strauber was the name behind the weird Truth or Dare website that serves as the chassis for the plot.
+Same thing with the revelation that Strauber was behind the weird Truth or Dare website that serves as the chassis for the plot.

 So after some (insistent is the best way to describe it) synth music, we learn that Dax (Tepperman) is all grown up and is just being released by his doctor from the really rundown medical facility out in the middle of nowhere where he had been getting treatment.
 After getting a business card from Dr. Desmond Hall (Jim O’Rear) with a web address written on it, Dax’s first act of freedom is to find himself a hotel room, strangle the clerk who escorts him to the room, chainsaw her in the bathtub and eat part of her after chopping off her head.